PollyIva/NLP-projects/README.md

 ### [1.Spam Classifier](https://github.com/PollyIva/NLP-projects/blob/main/Spam_Сlassifier/spam_recognition.ipynb)

 This project aims to create a spam classifier using natural language processing techniques.
-The dataset used for this project contains a collection of SMS messages labeled as spam or ham.
+The dataset used for this project contains a collection of SMS messages labeled as spam or not spam.

 Given 2 ways to find spam: